AnubhavKukreti1/Python-Programming-GEU/Readme.md

 Calculating usage statistics and identifying heavy users

+Processing data using loops

 Solving real-world problems using for and while loops

-The focus is not only on understanding loop syntax, but also on learning how to use loops to solve practical programming problems.
+The focus is not only on learning loop syntax, but also on understanding how loops can be used to solve real programming problems.

+🔹 Tuples

+Learning about Python tuples and their characteristics.

+Topics include:

+Creating tuples

+Accessing tuple elements

+Tuple indexing and slicing

+Tuple methods

+Tuple unpacking

+Immutability

+Using tuples in practical problems

-Dictionaries
+🔹 Dictionaries

-Working with key-value pairs, dictionary methods, and solving dictionary-based problems.
+Working with key-value pairs and learning how dictionaries can be used to store and process structured data.

+Topics include:

+Creating dictionaries

+Accessing and modifying values

+Dictionary methods

+Iterating through dictionaries

+Dictionary-based problem solving

-Object-Oriented Programming (OOP)
+🔹 Object-Oriented Programming (OOP)

-Learning the fundamentals of classes, objects, constructors, methods, and other OOP concepts.
+Learning the fundamentals of Object-Oriented Programming in Python.

+Topics include:

+Classes

+Objects

+Constructors

+Attributes

+Methods

+Instance variables

+Basic OOP concepts

+Solving problems using classes and objects

-Tricky & Random Questions
+🔹 Tricky & Random Questions

-Solving interesting, tricky, and unexpected Python problems that help improve logical thinking, understand Python behavior, and strengthen problem-solving skills.
+Solving interesting and unexpected Python problems that help improve logical thinking and understanding of Python behavior.

+These include:

+Output-based questions

+Logical puzzles

+Unexpected Python behavior

+Common programming mistakes

+Concept-based questions

+Interesting Python features

+Problems that require careful thinking rather than simply memorizing syntax

+🚀 Projects

+Along with individual programs and practice questions, I have also started building small Python projects to apply the concepts I have learned.

+🎰 1.
+Jackpot Number

+A simple Python project based on generating and working with numbers to create a Jackpot Number style program.

+This project helps practice concepts such as:

+Variables

+Data types

+Conditional statements

+Loops

+User input

+Randomization

+Basic problem-solving

+The goal is to take concepts learned individually and combine them into a small working program.

+📝 2.
+To-Do List

+A simple To-Do List project created to practice managing tasks using Python.

+This project focuses on applying programming concepts to a practical, real-world problem.

+It helps practice:

+Lists

+Loops

+Conditional statements

+Functions

+User input

+Adding tasks

+Removing tasks

+Displaying tasks

+Basic task management

+Problem-solving and program structure

+Building projects like this helps me move from solving individual questions to creating programs that perform multiple operations.

 📂 Repository Structure
 Python-Programming-GEU/